kasuganosoras/ModelUnlockerGUI/README.md

 If your computer has not installed .Net Core 3.1, please install it before running this software.

+> **This program was written in a Chinese programming language called [易语言](https://www.dywt.com.cn/), your antivirus software may report it as a virus.
+It 100% just a wrong report and you can ignore it.
+You can also build it from source code if you don't trust it.**

 ## Usage

 Download the latest release from [Releases Page](https://github.com/kasuganosoras/ModelUnlockerGUI/releases).